playframework/playframework/documentation/manual/gettingStarted/Installing.md

 This page shows how to download, install and run a Play application.
 There's a built in tutorial that shows you around, so running this Play application will show you how Play itself works!

+Play is a series of libraries available in [Maven Repository](https://mvnrepository.com/artifact/com.typesafe.play), so you can use any Java build tool to build a Play project.
+However, much of the development experience Play is known for (routes, templates compilation and auto-reloading) is provided by SBT.
+In this guide we describe how to install Play with SBT.
+We also describe how to use Activator, an SBT wrapper that provides a graphical interface.

 ## Prerequisites

 Play requires Java 1.8.
 To check that you have the latest JDK, please run: